Long-time relative error analysis for linear ordinary differential equations with perturbed initial value: Introduction

-The paper presents several numerical experiments in which a large number of random instances of the ODE (\ref{ode}) are generated by sampling the entries of \( A \) and the components of \( y_0 \) from the standard normal distribution, except in one case where a uniform distribution is used.
+The paper presents several numerical experiments in which a large number of random instances of the ODE (\ref{ode}) are generated by sampling the entries of \( A \) and the components of \( y_0 \) from the standard normal distribution.
 This means that all entries of \( A \) and all components of \( y_0 \) in every instance are independently sampled.
-It is worth noting that, the entries of \( A \) are drawn from the standard normal distribution rather than from the normal distribution with mean zero and standard deviation \( \frac{1}{\sqrt{n}} \), which is often employed.
+It is worth noting that the entries of \( A \) are drawn from the standard normal distribution rather than from the normal distribution with mean zero and standard deviation \( \frac{1}{\sqrt{n}} \), which is often employed.
 We choose not to use the \( \frac{1}{\sqrt{n}} \) scaling because we aim to include a broad range of values for the norm of the matrix \( A \), thereby generating potentially stiffer or more extreme instances of the ODE.
 Nevertheless, performing the experiments with the scaled version yields essentially the same results and, consequently, leads to the same conclusions.

 All numerical experiments are carried out in MATLAB, with the matrix exponential values $\mathrm{e}^{tA}$ computed using the \texttt{expm} function.